Songs for Swingin' Sellers: Aftermath and legacy

 In a feature for Disc published soon after release, Russ Conway named the album as among his choices for a Christmas party.
 In October 1961, Hattie Jacques chose "Lord Badminton's Memoirs" as one of her Desert Island Discs on the BBC radio programme.
 Writing in 2002, Simon Louvich of the Guardian considered Songs for Swingin' Sellers to contain "some of the master’s most primal acts", while Stephen Thomas Erlewine of Pitchfork has described the album as "perhaps the best showcase for George Martin's nascent skills".

 In his 2013 book A Fabulous Creation: How the LP Saved Our Lives, David Hepworth describes the album as "one of the artistic forerunners" to Martin's later production Sgt.
 Pepper's Lonely Hearts Club Band (1967).
-The poet Roger McGough has praised the album as a "comedy classic", and his Scaffold bandmate Mike McCartney has said he was attracted to working with Martin due to his work with Sellers, saying of Songs for Swingin' Sellers "Paul and I had fallen about laughing to those nice little sketches".
+The poet Roger McGough has praised the album as a "comedy classic", and his Scaffold bandmate Mike McCartney said he was attracted to working with Martin due to his work with Sellers, saying of Songs for Swingin' Sellers "Paul and I had fallen about laughing to those nice little sketches".

 "So Little Time" has been cited by Michael McKean and Christopher Guest as an antecedent to Spinal Tap.
+The song "Rush" by Big Audio Dynamite II contains a sample from "You Keep Me Swingin'."